deejayy/api-caller/projects/api-caller/README.md

 This is an optional feature if you want to handle failed requests in a single place.
 Provide an ```errorHandler``` method in your ```ApiConnector``` service to catch these kind of errors (see [Advanced examples](#advanced-examples)).
 Eg. you can start a deauthenticate process on an HTTP 401.

+**[@deejayy/api-caller] Unhandled API error occurred, code: 200**

+Although HTTP 200 is not an error, this could mean that the response from the backend is not a valid JSON, therefore it will go to the error branch.
+You can obtain the repsonse and get rid of errors when HTTP 200 is the response with ```binaryDownload``` (*upcoming*) feature.

 **Authorization: Bearer [@deejayy/api-caller] Can't send requests with authorization, token provider not found**

 You missed the ```tokenData$``` observable from your ```ApiConnector``` service, check [Advanced examples](#advanced-examples) on how to do it.

+**[@deejayy/api-caller] No file selected for upload but binaryUpload field name is set**

+You accidentally forgot to pass the FileList object to the ApiCall but you set the binaryUpload field name.
+See [Advanced examples](#advanced-examples).
+The request will be fired regardless of you provided valid file(s) or not.

 ## Ideas or issues